19hours/sg-statutes/Acts/Legal Aid and Advice Act.md

 3\.
 Any application under the Parliamentary Elections Act (Cap.
 218) or the Presidential Elections Act (Cap.
 240A).

-4\.
-In a District Court, proceedings for or consequent on the issue of a judgment summons and, in the case of a defendant, proceedings where the only question to be brought before the Court is as to the time or mode of payment by him of a debt (including liquidated damages) and costs.
+4. In a Family Court or District Court, proceedings for or consequent on the issue of a judgment summons and, in the case of a defendant, proceedings where the only question to be brought before the Court is as to the time or mode of payment by him of a debt (including liquidated damages) and costs.

+[Act 27 of 2014 wef 01/10/2014]

 5. Proceedings incidental to any proceedings mentioned in this Part.